 We will be offering an opportunity for monthly spiritual direction in a small group committed to a year of fellowship, contemplative listening, and prayer.
 The groups will be facilitated by trained spiritual directors under the supervision of Susan Phillips.
 There will be nine monthly two-hour meetings at Bay Area locations.
 Please call Susan Phillips (510-841-9386) or email her (email@example.com) if you are interested in participating.

-Join us for a short retreat of listening for the Good News that has resounded throughout the ages, despite the flash and flurry of the season.
-For seventeen centuries, Christians have sung the hymn “Let All Mortal Flesh Keep Silence,” expressing the desire to keep silent and ponder the Incarnation.
+For seventeen centuries Christians have sung the hymn “Let All Mortal Flesh Keep Silence,” expressing the desire to keep silent and ponder the Incarnation.
+How can we enter into the silence of hearing God in what is the noisiest season of the year?
 Together this Advent we will stop, attend, and pray—in silence, song, and fellowship.